garfix/nli-go/doc/design-decisions/grammar.md

 Idioms are not always fixed strings, but may also be patterns, such, "as <AdjP> as <NP>".

 Such a combination of lexiocon and grammar is called a _constructicon_, it's grammar of constructions, that contains a mix of phrases and individual words.

+## No thematic roles

+Why doesn't the grammar support thematic roles?
+Thematic roles as AGENT, PATIENT, THEME, are mainly used to separate legitimate from illegitimate constructions.
+They are neither useful to interpret a sentence, nor to generate one.
+Furthermore, thematic roles are complex and have many idiosyncrasies.